shankrv/html-css/05-Web Design/notes.md

 - It can be added on buttons, images, around icons, standout sections and other elements.
 - `border-radius: 12px;` is used to set the border radius (corners) of an element.

+Whitespace

+- Whitespace is simply the space between elements but can make look clean and modern.
+- It communicates how different elements of information are related to one another.
+- whitespaces are also used inside group of elements instead of the horizontal lines.

 ### Best Practices

 - The smaller or longer the text, the larger the line height needs to be applied.